-German athletes are having a great year in Pyeongchang: Germany is currently tied for 1st with Norway in gold and is 2nd in total medals.
+German athletes are having a great year in Pyeongchang: Germany is currently tied for first with Norway in gold and is second in total medals.
 But Germany hadn’t won a medal in the bobsled event since 2006 until this past Wednesday, when Mariama Jamanka and brakewoman Lisa Buckwitz – aka the “Berlin Bob” – finished the race in first place by a 0.07 second margin.

 Photo by Samantha Beddoes.